Here for you

 “Brit was a god sent.
 We could not have gotten through the first months of postpartum without her.
 We were so tired we could barely form sentences some days, and I remember feeling embarrassed about how emotional and overwhelmed I was.
 Brit made me feel sane, helped around the house, gave us so much helpful information, and it felt nice to trust someone else with my baby.
 We were so lucky to have had her!

 Alec & Natalie“Brit really cares about getting to know you and your partner, and that further strengthens her ability to meet you wherever you need her to be.
 She also takes great birth photos!
-Star took great care of us throughout birth and postpartum and having her for both was invaluable.
+Brit took great care of us throughout both birth and postpartum and having her for both was invaluable.

 Ella & Jason“Brit is now a member of our family.
 She swooped in when I thought that my postpartum depression was going to drown me.
 She was a calm and caring presence, and took care of everything I didn’t even know I needed her to do.
 She was incredible with our two pups and our inlaws as well.
 Just hire her.